-Excursus: The Nihilism of Meaning and Pure Religion
+Excursus.: The Nihilism of Meaning and Pure Religion

 Although the economization of our world seems complete, Aristotle already pointed out in the Nicomachean Ethics (Book I) that when it comes to identifying the goals of life (eventually he votes for εὐδαιμονία, satisfaction), money doesn’t have a place in the discussion because money is only a means to ends, not an end in itself.
-However, when Aristotle comes to discuss (Book X) the highest activity of humanity that brings the greatest εὐδαιμονία since it is an activity shared with the gods, he elevates contemplation of invariable things as the level of divinity to which humanity ought to aspire.
+However, when Aristotle comes to discuss (Book X) the highest activity of humanity that brings the greatest εὐδαιμονία because it is an activity shared with the gods, he elevates contemplation of invariable things as the level of divinity to which humanity ought to aspire.
 Between the rejection of money as the key to life in Book I and the call to embrace the eternal as the highest achievement of humanity in Book X, we have the Charybdis and Scylla of the human condition.
 To be fair to Aristotle, he acknowledges several times that there can be no contemplation of the invariable (what he calls intellectual virtue or excellence) without first having one’s basic material necessities met, and he maintained that the excellence that comes from our experience of calculable variables (between those things of which we can have excess and defect) in life (what Aristotle calls moral virtue and distributive and rectificatory justice) are by no means eliminated by the pursuit of intellectual virtue.
 It is difficult to imagine, then, that Aristotle would have found a Simeon Styllites anything but an individual pursuing a maximum of excess to the detriment of εὐδαιμονία).

 The introduction in the 12th and 13th centuries of the writings of Aristotle into the west (before the west had the writings of Plato to any extent) eventually brought about the revolution that we know as the emergence of the mathematical sciences.
-For our purposes, this revolution interests us for its leading to the distinction between “natural” and “revealed” theology and the via moderna that long before the 18th century Deists had pushed God outside of history since divine things are eternal (concerned with Aristotle’s invariables) and the world is a play of chimeras.
-The study of nature in itself was valuable as “natural” theology only because “science” consisted of identifying the invariables in nature, which “obviously” were a reflection of divine (intellectual) wisdom that is more prized than practical wisdom.
+For our purposes, this revolution interests us for its leading to the distinction between “natural” and “revealed” theology and the via moderna that long before the 18th century Deists had pushed God outside of history because divine things are eternal (concerned with Aristotle’s invariables) and the world is a play of chimeras.
+The study of nature in itself was valuable as “natural” theology only because “science” consisted of identifying the invariables in nature, which “obviously” reflected divine (intellectual) wisdom that is more prized than practical wisdom.

-In light of this Charybdis and Scylla, 20th century Neo-Orthodoxy is by no means either an anomaly or a revolution.
-Neo-Orthodoxy maintains that the natural sciences and rigorous, historical, biblical scholarship have an open season and neither were nor could be a threat to Christian theology since God is outside of history and even the Christ event is not an historical event.
+Considering this Charybdis and Scylla, 20th century Neo-Orthodoxy is by no means either an anomaly or a revolution.
+Neo-Orthodoxy maintains that the natural sciences and rigorous, historical, biblical scholarship have an open season and neither were nor could be a threat to Christian theology because God is outside of history and even the Christ event is not an historical event.
 One has a strong echo here of that other grand meta-narrative of history proposed by Hegel where history is viewed as the preparatory conditions for the Absolute One reaching that point where it is able to experience itself in the second negation of the Concept — now thought by the individual (as the Divine/Man in the subjective sense, not just as a representation in the Christ).

 Given the rejection of Rationalism and the “end of metaphysics” that marks the Post-Modern world, the alternative has been to pull humanity so far down into history that we ignore any differences between ourselves and the animal/vegetative world.
 If there is meaning in life, one talks about a phenomenological “making sense” of experiences that embraces the ephemeral and subjective qualities of meaning.
 Ayn Rand has made a virtue out of the pursuit of subjective self-interest that has so pervaded our economized society that it was a major factor in contributing to the sub-prime mortgage financial meltdown in 2007/2008.
-Economization with its rampant self-interest triumphs, and we have embraced a means as if it were the ultimate end to life: the pursuit of financial success with its crass consumption.
-Meaning as “making sense” of phenomena and as subjective consumption turns the world into a meaning-less dimension that has significance only in the subjects acknowledgement of it.
+Economization with its rampant self-interest triumphs, and we have embraced a means as if it were the ultimate end to life.: the pursuit of financial success with its crass consumption.
+Meaning as “making sense” of phenomena and as subjective consumption turns the world into a meaning-less dimension that has significance only in the subject’s acknowledgement of it.
 The world and others are mere toys.

 The consequence of the metaphysics of Neo-Orthodoxy and Hegelianism as well as the merely phenomenological and crass consumerism can be called “meaning nihilism.”
 The former two eliminate any meaning to history in favor of a meta-narrative that privileges the transcendent whereas the latter two make meaning so susceptible to the arbitrariness of one’s ever-changing “tastes” (what Kant calls in the Critique of the Power of Judgment the arbitrariness of the “agreeable” in contrast to the aesthetic taste of beauty), material circumstances, and/or one’s honor and status in the eyes of others that any real meaning is snuffed by fate and capriciousness.